ilastik/ilastik.github.io/documentation/basics/common_problems.md

 #### 10) I have labels already, can I import them?
 Yes, the procedure is explained [here]({{site.baseurl}}/documentation/pixelclassification/pixelclassification#import).
 But keep in mind that ilastik is not designed to work with dense labels, we assume that the features-labels matrix for the classifier will fit in RAM.

+#### 11) Can I process 3D data as 2D?
+Yes, there is a workaround for this.
+The trick is treating the dataset as a time series instead of a 3D stack.
+So, in the data input applet, go to the [Dataset Properties dialog]({{site.baseurl}}/documentation/basics/dataselection#properties) and change the z-axis for a t-axis.
+Now your data will be processed one slice at a time.